aaronbieber/tiny-menu.el/README.md

 press to select the item, the display name for the item, the function to be called when the item is selected, and (optionally) the menu to which to unconditionally transition afterward.
-A value of "root" signals a transition to the menu-of-menus, "quit" quits tiny-menu, and any invalid menu name results in in the menu-of-menus.
+A value of "root" signals a transition to the menu-of-menus, "quit" quits tiny-menu.

 If `tiny-menu-forever` is non-nil, then any omitted menu transition leaves tiny-menu on the current menu.
 If it is nil, then omitted transitions result in